antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 - Increases in Spells per Second from Faster Cast Rate are always calculated using 1 Spell per Second and therefore the scaling is linear

 ### Skill Damage
-Increases the the damage of all Spell Skills and the Spell part of all Hybrid Skills.
+Increases the damage of all Spell Skills and the Spell part of all Hybrid Skills.
 The stat "[Magic/Cold/Fire/Poison/Lightning] Skill Damage" increases the the [Magic/Cold/Fire/Poison/Lightning] damage of Spell Skills and the Spell part of Hybrid Skills.

 ### Target Defense Ignored